ShangChunLin/ML-cDFT/README.md

 # ML-cDFT
 Machine learning classical density functional theory (ML-cDFT)

-One need Jupyter notebook with python3 for training, and CUDA (also Nvidia GPU, of course) if want to generate own data.
+One need Jupyter notebook with python3 for training, and CUDA (also Nvidia GPU, of course) if you want to generate your own data.

 A machine learning method to approximate the classical free energy density functional.
 The detail could be found in SciPost, https://scipost.org/SciPostPhys.6.2.025